olitrussle/blog/_posts/2017-05-30-meet-the-team-miranda.md

 White cube gallery in Bermondsey.
 It’s very small but has some really cool exhibitions that change quite regularly, plus it’s on a really fun street with lots of restaurants and pubs.

 ## What was your dream job when you were little?
 I really wanted to be a pop star.
 Secretly I’d still love to have a one hit wonder - no one ever remembers or recognizes you but they know your song.
 Ideal!

+Inspired by Miranda’s story?
+We’re hiring!
+[Take a look at our vacancies](https://jobs.lever.co/trussle) - we’d love to hear from you.